gasparcl/crypto-wallet/NOTES.md

 **============================**

-**class 75 - "COnhecendo os métodos .map e o .pluck" - the .pluck method is an abreviattion of the .map method**
+**class 75 - "Conhecendo os métodos .map e o .pluck" - the .pluck method is an abreviattion of the .map method**
     <!-- example:
         ** THE .MAP() METHOD CAN BE USED ALSO AS .COLLECT() ** c = Coin.all